maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 </div>
 {{< /highlight >}}

-We iterate over the map we have built using the nested shortcode templates and display multiple code listings with appropriate highlighting.
+We iterate over the map we've built using the nested shortcode templates and display multiple code listings with appropriate highlighting.

 Let's invoke the shortcode: